greenpeace/planet4-gpea-plugin-blocks/README.md

-# GreenpeaceNL Planet 4 - Shortcodes
+# GreenpeaceEA Planet 4 - Shortcodes

 This WordPress plugin provides blocks to be used with Shortcake UI plugin.
 This plugin is developed by Greenpeace Netherlands to be used in the Planet4 engagement platform.